 STATUS: Introduced on January 30, 2013 to the 130th General Assembly.
 Substitute bill introduced to House Ways and Means Committee on October 23, 2013.
 Passed to House floor by Ways and Means Committee on November 6, 2013.
 Passed by Ohio House of Representatives on November 13, 2013.
 Introduced to Ohio Senate and assigned to Senate Finance Committee on November 19, 2013.
 Sponsor testimony hearing held by Senate Finance Committee on May 27, 2014.
 Proponent testimony hearing held by Senate Finance Committee on June 3, 2014.
-Bill moved to Senate Ways and Means Committee on November 7, 2014, with first hearing (sponsor and proponent testimony) to take place November 13, 2014.
+Bill moved to Senate Ways and Means Committee on November 7, 2014.
+Amended version passed by Senate Ways and Means Committee on December 3, 2014.
+Passed by Ohio Senate on .
+Passed by Ohio House (with Senate amendments) on December 9, 2014.
+Currently awaiting Governor Kasich’s signature.

 SubHB5 began life as HB 5, a municipal tax bill co-sponsored by Ohio House Majority Whip Cheryl Grossman (R-Grove City) and Rep. Mike Henne (R-Vandalia).
 It was introduced to the Ohio General Assembly on January 30, 2013 with the proposed purpose of promoting uniformity and simplicity within Ohio’s municipal income tax structure while maintaining a degree of revenue neutrality for all municipalities involved.
 After introduction, it was sent to the House Ways and Means Committee for review.